glasnt/talks/2016_03_DjangoConEU/slides.md

 And if that all fails, use Fall Back

-gh emoji do this - the reasctions on windows fallback to working
+Detecting how to fallback is one thing

-Some post fixes. possibly.
-Original reports when the thinking face
+Or Facebook way - fallback to fb versions on known values, and let the system handle others how it will

 ---

  <div style='width: 50%; margin: 0 auto;'><p align='center'><img height='400px' src='pictures/g/twisted.svg'></p></div> <!-- .slide: class="center" -->